Ahmed-Mohamedd/Schedulig-Message-Using-Twilio-And-Hangfire/README.md

 (git clone (https://github.com/Ahmed-Mohamedd/Schedulig-Message-Using-Twilio-And-Hangfire.git))

-2. Open the solution file (TestSchedulingMessageWithTwilioandHangfire.sln) in Visual Studio.
+2. Open the solution file (TestSchedulingMessageWithTwilioandHangfire.sln) in Visual Studio. or Navigate to the Project Directory: bash (cd Scheduling Messages with Twilio and Hangfire)

-In the terminal, navigate to the project directory and run the following command to install the required packages:

-dotnet restore

-Create a new file named appsettings.json in the root directory of the project and add the following code:

-JSON
-AI-generated code.
-Review and use carefully.
-More info on FAQ.
+3. Configure Twilio Credentials:
+Update the appsettings.json file with your Twilio Account SID and Auth Token.

 {
   "Twilio": {